turingschool-examples/pizza-express/README.md

 Alright, we've set everything up.
 Now, we can write our first test.
 Our app is pretty simple.
 So, let's start by making sure that we have a `/` endpoint and that it returns a 200 response.

-Nested in our `describe('Server')` section, we'll add a `describe('/')` section as well.
+Nested in our `describe('Server')` section, we'll add a `describe('GET /')` section as well.
 Our test suite will look something like this:

 ```js
 const assert = require('assert');